 The reserved staff member gave us minimal instruction.
 He said do not get out of the boat, keep left at the portage, and keep left at the lake.
 He also briefly described the take out.
 We were then on our own.

-The river reminded me of the Weeki Wachee in Florida.
+The river evoked memories of the Weeki Wachee in Florida.
 It was crystal clear, and we paddled through sections of the river with homes along the bank.
-There were sections where we went through forest, but mainly it was through residential area.
+The river also transversed through forest as well.

 Related: Weeki Wachee canoeing adventure